ODR versus night setback thermostats

 • Need more sophisticated thermostats

 • These were first introduced when houses were not as tight.
-The higher the heat loss due to the need for new windows, doors, weather-stripping, and added insulation, the more important the night setback was.
-This was due to heat leaving the structure faster.
+The higher the heat loss due to the need for new windows, doors, weather stripping, and added insulation, the more important the night setback became.
+This was due to the heat leaving the structure more quickly.
 By reducing the indoor temperature, you would save fuel

 • The need for night setback for energy savings is less important due to tighter homes today.